downtocode/glauss/README.md

 Running
 -------
 Run the executable.
 Modify the options in simconf.conf and the object position data (posdata.dat) to change the system being simulated.
 Modify program behaviour with the arguments listed further below.
+Pressing 'z' will create an XYZ file snapshot of the current system, which you can open with any molecule viewer (like VMD or GDIS).

 Controls
 --------
 Button | Action
 -------|-------
-**LM **      | Drag to rotate camera.
+**LMB**      | Drag to rotate camera.
 **[ and ]**  | Increase/decrease time constant.
 **1 and 2**  | Select previous/next object.
 **n**        | Toggle wiping of OpenGL screen.
+**z**        | Dump all objects to an XYZ file.
 **Spacebar** | Pause.

 Command line arguments